menefotto/tcache/README.md

 completed.

 #### Thank You Notes
-I thank myself since I wrote this because I dind't want to use redis for such a simple case.
+I thank myself since I wrote this because I didn't want to use redis for such a simple case.